rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

 ## Account Creation

 - The validator initializes their **RakuraiActivationAccount** PDA using:
-  - Their **identity pubkey**
+  - Their **identity pubkey**.
-  - A seed constant
+  - A seed constant.
 - During creation, the validator specifies:
-  - `validator_commission_bps` (0–10000) — validator want to retains from total block rewards
+  - `validator_commission_bps` (0–10000) — validator wants to retain from total block rewards.
-  - Rakurai’s commission is fetched from a global config account (**Rakurai Activation Config Account**) a PDA under the same program.
+  - Rakurai's commission is fetched from a global config account (**Rakurai Activation Config Account**), a PDA under the same program.

 Once created, this account:
 - Authorizes Rakurai reward logic on-chain.
-- Enables validator to use Rakurai’s scheduler for enhanced performance and MEV rewards.
+- Enables the validator to use Rakurai's scheduler for enhanced performance and MEV rewards.

 ---